Governors

 What is the role of our school governors?

-Click here to find out more about governance as part of The Aspire Educational Trust
+Click on the link below to find out more about governance within our Multi Academy Trust - Governance within the Aspire Educational Trust

-The LAC is advised by the central Aspire team and the NGA as well as sharing ideas and best practice with other schools in the trust.
+The LAC is advised by the Aspire Central team as well as sharing ideas and best practice with other schools in the trust.

 Who are our governors?

-At Holmes Chapel Primary School, we have 2 Governor meetings per term which all of our LAC Governors (Local Academy Committee) attend.
-They are our Local Academy Committee (LAC) Meeting and our Combined Committee (CC) Meeting.
-Our Local Academy Committee has 2 Co-Chairs who share the role.
+At Holmes Chapel Primary School, we have one Governor meeting each term which all of our LAC Governors (Local Academy Committee) attend.

 Click here to visit the NGA website and learn more about being a school governor